AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 3. Go to **General**.
 4. Select the required time zone.

+## Lookup fields in forms

+In PowerApps Forms for Dataverse, lookups are crucial for creating relationships between tables and enhancing data entry.
+Here’s a detailed look at how lookups function in different contexts:

+1. **Dialog**

+Search dialog boxes provide an interactive way to search and select records.
+Key features include:

+**Advanced Search**: Users can view all records or get results as they type, making it easier to find the right record.
+**Filters**: Filters set with the view help narrow down search results.
+You can set values to sort while searching in any view.

+2. **Dropdown**

+Dropdown controls are used to display records with selections, allowing users to choose from a predefined list of options.
+They can be customized as follows:

+**Filter Choices**: Use the view to filter the available choices based on the records available in it.
+The name of the view must be pre-defined by the administrator in the form settings.
+**Search Options**: When there are a large number of records, it is convenient to use the search option to find the desired value.

+3. Select

+This is basically a standard dropdown list where users can select an entry from a dropdown list.
+By default, about 50 values are displayed.

 ### Lookup security

 Lookups utilize a custom REST API that could potentially execute outside of the form context, thereby unintentionally exposing data.
 To mitigate the risk of accidental exposure, we have implemented additional security measures: